-To help relieve concerns and restore confidence following this incident, we have secured the services of Kroll to provide identity monitoring at no cost to you for one year.
+We have no evidence that any of your information has been or will be misused for identity theft.
+To help protect you from potential misuse of your information, we are providing you with access to identity monitoring services through Kroll for one year.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 Your identity monitoring services include Credit Monitoring, Fraud Consultation, and Identity Theft Restoration.